-- Pursuit of Excellence

-- Collegiality

-- Diversity

-- Critical Thinking

-- Equity and Respect

-- · Ethical Behavior

-- Participative Governance

-- Contribution to Community

 Graduates of the Faculty gain the requisite preparation to be

-- professionals in fields related to recreation, sport, dance, and physical activity; and

-- scholars who can advance the frontiers of knowledge pertaining to leisure and active living and their relationships to personal and societal health and well-being, and to environmental conservation and preservation.
+- professionals in fields related to recreation, sport, dance, and physical activity; and - scholars who can advance the frontiers of knowledge pertaining to leisure and active living and their relationships to personal and societal health and well-being, and to environmental conservation and preservation.

-Undergraduate degree programs include: Bachelor of Physical Education (BPE), Bachelor of Science in Kinesiology (BSc - KIN), Bachelor of Arts in Recreation and Leisure Studies (BARLS), and the 5-Year Combined Bachelor of Physical Education/Bachelor of Education degrees (BPE/BEd) in both Elementary and Secondary Education.
+Undergraduate programs include a Bachelor of Physical Education degree (BPE), a Bachelor of Arts in Recreation Administration degree (BA Rec Admin) and a joint Bachelor of Physical Education and Bachelor of Education degree (BPE/BEd).
 These programs attract students from all over the world but the majority of our undergraduates are from Alberta.
 We are also developing a wide range of exchange programs for undergraduate students both within Canada and internationally.
-An important element of all of our undergraduate programs is the requirement for a

-Practicum experience which places students in supervised work settings for extended learning experiences.
+An important element of all of our undergraduate programs is the requirement for practicum experience which places students in supervised work settings for extended learning experiences.
 Job opportunities for our graduates remain strong in a diverse set of work settings.

 The graduate program has a long tradition of excellence and our graduates are placed in research and academic settings throughout the world.
-The MA, MSc, and PhD programs attract talented students from many countries and there is strong competition for admission.
-Our Faculty members have developed solid research programs in all of the basic disciplines of the social, behavioral and biological sciences as well as in the area of recreation and leisure.
+The MA, MSc and PhD programs attract talented students from many countries and there is strong competition for admission.
+Our faculty members have developed solid research programs in all of the basic disciplines of the social, behavioral and biological sciences as well as in the area of recreation and leisure.

-The Campus Recreation program at the University of Alberta is proud of its tremendous record of student and staff participation in a wide variety of intramural, club, and instructional programs.
-The Pandas and Golden Bears interuniversity teams compete in the Canada West Universities Athletic Association (CWUAA) which is a member of the Canadian Intercollegiate Athletic Union (CIAU).
-The many championship banners in the Van Vliet Physical Education and Recreation Centre attest to the level of success achieved by individual student-athletes and teams in the 19 CIAU sports.
+The Campus Recreation program at the University of Alberta is proud of its record of student and staff participation in a wide range of intramural, club and instructional programs.
+The University of Alberta Pandas and Golden Bears are also regular participants in Canada West Universities Athletic Association (CWUAA) and Canadian Intercollegiate Athletic Union (CIAU) Championships.
+The many championship banners in the Van Vliet Physical Education and Recreation Centre attest to the level of success achieved by individual student-athletes and teams in the 16 CIAU sports.
 One of the proudest achievements, however, is the number of Academic All-Canadians that play on Pandas and Golden Bears teams.
-The University of Alberta has had the highest number of Academic All-Canadians in Canada for seven of the past nine years.
+The University of Alberta has had the highest number of Academic All-Canadians in Canada for six of the past seven years.
+The academic programs of our student-athletes will continue to be a very high priority.

-The Faculty is linked to the other Health Sciences faculties on the U of A campus through the Coordinating Council of Health Sciences.
+The Faculty is linked to the other health sciences faculties through the Coordinating Council of Health Sciences.
 The Council provides coordination for many collaborative interdisciplinary programs and projects.
-The Centre for Health Promotion Studies, the Telehealth Centre, and the Centre for Gerontology are three such joint ventures involving the Faculty.
+The Centre for Health Promotion Studies, the Telehealth Centre and the Centre for Gerontology are three such joint ventures involving the Faculty.